AmilPani/VHDL-MIPS-Processor/README.md

 # VHDL MIPS Processor
-This was the final lab assignment of my ECE 445: Computer Organization course at GMU.
+This was the final lab assignment of my ECE 445: Computer Organization course at GMU during Fall 2020.
 Xilinx Vivado 2019.1 was used for this lab.
 The previous labs consisted of consecutively building a MIPS processes unit by unit.

 The final datapath diagram has all the units connected: